maxholi/MSIA-423-Project/README.md

 │   ├── config.yml                    <- configuration parameters for data acquisition, model fitting and scoring
 │   ├── flask_config.py               <- configuration file for running the flask app
 |
-├── presentations                     <- Directory for yaml configur
+├── presentations                     <- presentations for the midterm checkpoint and final
 |
 ├── notebooks                         <- notebooks being used in development
 |